Palani tripTotal No of days - 8Dated - Dec 2014

 Time - 6 hrs with breaks

 We halt at the famous Guruvayur temple in Trissur, have a darshan in the eve.
 Owing to the sabarimala season the rush is high, still we manage to get through.
 The whole environment and the temple takes you to higher levels of peace and serenity.
-Reverbrating chants of 'Narayana' and 'Swamiye Sharam Ayyappa" fill the air.
+Reverbrating chants of 'Narayana' and 'Swamiye Saranam Ayyappa" fill the air.
 We check into Rugmini Regency for the day.
-Mom and dad are early risers....so they make it too see the nirmalayam.
+Mom and dad are early risers....so they make it too see the Nirmalayam.
 We then visit the Mammiyoor just a few mins away.
-Its a Shiva temple worshipped as Uma maheswara.
-A quick breakfast and we start our trip....to Palani.
+Its a Shiva temple worshipped as Uma Maheswara.
+A quick breakfast and we start our trip to Palani.
+Some pics...